Music in the plays of William Shakespeare: Dance

 Among the dances associated with Shakespeare's company is "Kemp's Jig" named after the actor Will Kemp.

 Music for later theatre productions

-The generations after Shakespeare saw many composers create or arrange music for his plays.
+The generations after Shakespeare saw many composers create or arrange incidental music and song settings for his plays.
 Among the most notable were Thomas Morley, Henry Purcell, Matthew Locke, Thomas Arne, William Linley, Sir Henry Bishop, and Sir Arthur Sullivan.
+Felix Mendelssohn’s overture to A Midsummer Night’s Dream (1826) was a descriptive piece intended for concert performance, though he later added incidental music for a production of the play in 1843.

+The Shakespearian music of the 19th century was more often associated with the opera house or concert hall than with productions of the plays.
+In the early 20th century Elizabethan music began to be used as incidental music in a bid for more authenticity.
+Gradually some new scores were introduced.
+Vaughan Williams was engaged to write incidental music at Stratford between 1912 and 1913.
+Rosabel Watson directed and arranged music for many productions at Stratford and elsewhere.

+A Shakespeare Music Catalogue (1991) lists over 20,000 items of theatrical and non-theatrical music associated with Shakespeare, much of it unpublished.

 Recordings

 Attempts at reconstructing and performing the "original" songs from the plays and related folk songs have been recorded by various musicians, from Shakespeare Songs by Alfred Deller (1967), to the recordings of Philip Pickett.